PopovEvgeniy/simpleswfconvertor/readme.txt

                                 Simple swf convertor

-                                  Version 1.7.2.1
+                                  Version 1.7.3

                          This software was made by Popov Evgeniy Alekseyevich

-System requirement
+System requirements

-Windows XP (Service pack 3) or higher for 32-bit systems Windows Vista or higher for 64-bit systems
+Windows XP (Service Pack 3) or higher for 32-bit systems Windows Vista or higher for 64-bit systems

 Program description

 Simple swf convertor is a power tool with a simple interface.
 It lets you convert an Adobe Flash movie to a self-played movie.
-A stand-alone movie is an executable file.
+A standalone movie is an executable file.
 It combines the built-in player and the Flash movie in one file.

 Prepare

-Put the executable file of Flash Player Projector to Simple swf convertor directory.
+Put the executable file of the Flash Player Projector to the Simple swf convertor directory.
-You can take Flash Player Projector here: https://archive.org/details/adobe-flash-player-projector
+You can take Flash Player Projector here: https://archive.org/details/flashplayer_32_sa_202107

-Working modes
+Modes

-The normal mode intends for processing a single flash movie.
+The normal mode is intended to process a single Flash movie.
-The batch mode intends for processing all flash movies in the target directory and all subdirectories of the target directory.
+The batch mode is intended to process all Flash movies in the target directory and all subdirectories of the target directory.

 License